esphome-econet/esphome-econet/README.md

 Once uploaded, unplug the USB cable from the computer and move the device to the water heater.
 Connect the RJ11/12 cable to the port on the display panel and provide power from a wall wart to the USB cable that is plugged into the ATOM.

+### Step 3: Adding New Device to Home Assistant

-Open Home Assistant and add a new ESPHome Integration, inputing the hostname of your device (e.g. "econet-hpwh.local" by default for Heat Pump Water Heaters).
+Open Home Assistant and add a new [ESPHome Integration](https://my.home-assistant.io/redirect/config_flow_start?domain=esphome), inputing the hostname of your device (e.g. "econet-hpwh.local" by default for Heat Pump Water Heaters).
 The device may be discovered automatically, in which case just accept the new device and wait a few moments.
-A number of sensors should soon appear in `Developer Tools > States`.
+Once added, you can visit the device's details page (via `Settings -> Devices & Services`) to see all of the provided sensors are working.